aws-samples/aws-draco/README.md

 ### Deletion and Dry Run

-As a safety measure, the code __will not actually delete any snapshots__ until the environment variable `NO_DRY_RUN` is set in the Lambda function.
+As a safety measure, the code __will not actually delete any snapshots__ until the environment variable `DRY_RUN` is either removed or set to 'false' in the Lambda function.
 This should be done manually via the console, after checking the CloudWatch logs to make sure that no vital snapshots would be removed!

 ### Monitoring